-Sebastian Pigott is described in Chambers & Partners as always “thorough and efficient, and excellent at cross-examination and in court” with “substantial experience, being a solicitor-turned-barrister” and a “down-to-earth approach”.
+Sebastian Pigott is described in Chambers and Partners as always “thorough and efficient, and excellent at cross-examination and in court” with “substantial experience, being a solicitor-turned-barrister” and a “down-to-earth approach”.
 He is described as “a formidable advocate”.
 Market commentators consider him to be “practical, helpful and good value”.
 Solicitors see him as “thorough, efficient and an excellent cross-examiner in court” and “more than comfortable dealing with the most complex of cases”.

 He is described as “technically excellent and absolutely diligent in his approach” and is appreciated for “mucking in” and making himself “available to discuss strategy”.